thomas6785/thomas6785.github.io/_posts/2024-10-30-UCD-Innovation-Academy-Hackathon-Sabbko-55.md

 ---

-If lecturers were willing to rely on the Sabbko curriculum, they could drastically reduce their own teaching hours, allowing the university to save money (or increase class size).
+If lecturers were willing to rely on the Sabbko curriculum, they could drastically reduce their own teaching hours (possibly from 3-5 hours/class/week to a 1 hour/class/week check-in), allowing the university to save money (or increase class size).
 We believe Sabbko is potentially extremely valuable to a university and they should be willing to pay a substantial license fee.
 Costs include:
 - Commissioning/creating new lecture content (CapEx)
 - Building and maintaining the user platform and recommender algorithms
 - Building, maintaining, and reviewing the curricula regularly